-The Juice Book Group meet monthly at lunchtime to discuss their book of the month.
+The Staff Book Group meet monthly at lunchtime to discuss their book of the month.
 You can expect lively discussion around characters, writing style and authors.
 They cover a wide range of genres including everything from sci-fi, to autobiographies and beyond.

 No qualifications are required to join the book group, just an interest in books and reading!